ministryofjustice/offender-management-allocation-manager/README.md

 To test that the pre-commit hook is set up correctly, make an anti-rubocop change in app/models/offender.rb and try to commit - it should stop you doing so.
 (If it succeeds, undo the commit).

+If there are problems with Rubocop running (e.g. during a rebase session where the commits change Gemfile/Gemfile.lock) then disable the hook first: `chmod -x .git/hooks/pre-commit`

 ## CircleCI